Master Your Dreams: The 7 Steps of Goal Setting for Success

 Actionable strategies you can take today:

 1. Quarterly Reviews: Set aside time every three months to review your goals, assess progress, and determine if your objectives need adjusting.
+One of the most important filters to use in this review is importance, not urgency.

 Conclusion to the 7 Steps of Goal Setting